miguelg719/browser-use-blog/_posts/browser-use.md

 Some ideas on how to improve the agent further:

 - Using web-task datasets such as [**Mind2Web**](https://osu-nlp-group.github.io/Mind2Web/) to fine-tune Llama on agentic web workflows.
-- Implementing a scalable framework for Llama-powered browser agents.
+- Implementing a scalable framework for Llama-powered browser agents leveraging [**llama-stack**](https://github.com/meta-llama/llama-stack).
 - Grounding the screenshot and accessibility tree with OCR + element linking.